 Payment from Members Sample Clauses

 Payment from Members.
-Provider agrees to charge and accept as payment in full only the compensation as set forth in the Addendum to this Agreement for dental services provided or in any updates that may later be agreed to by the Provider.
-Provider may not collect any payment from Members other than those designated in the Covered Benefits Schedule as being the responsibility of Members, such as deductibles, co-payments, and charges for additional services not specified on the Covered Benefits Schedule.
-Any charges to Members shall not exceed the Provider’s usual and customary fee for that dental service.
-The Members may not be balanced billed for covered services denied.
+Provider agrees to charge and accept as payment in full only the compensation for dental services provided on the Covered Benefits or in any updates that may later be agreed to by the Provider.
+Provider may not collect any payment from Member other than those designated in the Covered Benefits Schedule as being the responsibility of the Member, such as deductibles, copayments, and charges for additional services and materials not specified on the Covered Benefits Schedule.
+Any charges to the Member shall not exceed the Provider’s usual and customary fee for that dental service.
+The member may not be balanced billed for covered services denied.

 Payment from Members.
 Participating Provider agrees to charge and accept as payment in full only the compensation as set forth in the Addendum to this Agreement for dental services provided or in any updates that may later be agreed to by the Participating Provider.
 Participating Provider may not collect any payment from Members other than those designated in the Covered Benefits Schedule as being the responsibility of Members, such as deductibles, co-payments, and charges for additional services not specified on the Covered Benefits Schedule.
 Any charges to Members for non-Covered Services shall not exceed the Participating Provider’s usual and customary fee for that dental service.
 The Members may not be balanced billed for covered services denied.

 Payment from Members.
-Participating Provider agrees to accept as payment in full only the fees for services and materials provided on the Plan Sheets incorporated by reference or on other Plan Sheets that may later be agreed to by Participating Provider.
-Participating Provider may not collect any payment from Members other than those designated on the Plan Sheets as being the responsibility of Members, such as deductibles, co-payments, and charges for additional services and materials not representing a Covered Benefit or specified on the Plan Sheets.
+Provider agrees to accept as payment in full the fees for services and materials provided on the Plan Fee Sheet attached hereto.
+Participating Provider may not collect any payment from members other than those designated on the Plan Fee Sheets as being the responsibility of members, such as deductibles, copayments, and charges for additional services and materials not specified on the Plan Fee Sheets.

 Related to Payment from Members